rdfuhr/BusyBezier/README.txt

 This whole thing was a nightmare, because I forgot to “push” somewhere and have perhaps sorted things out now.

 I want to see whether I can see this line on the MacBook Pro.

+Something is still wrong.
+There are lines that I see on GitHub that I do not see on this checked out version of the file.